mila-iqia/myia/ROADMAP.rst

   * Python API

-Many different components have been implemented as part of different frameworks e.g. most frameworks have array data types, a variety of kernels, Theano and TensorFlow have in-memory computation graph representations, cuDNN and cuBLAS provide primitives, etc. Ideally these components can be separated out, refactored and re-used as part of the Myia toolchain.
+Many different components have been implemented as part of different frameworks e.g. most frameworks have array data types, a variety of kernels, Theano and TensorFlow have computation graph representations, cuDNN and cuBLAS provide primitives, etc. Ideally these components can be separated out, refactored and re-used as part of the Myia toolchain.

 Features
 --------